jBouyoud/poc-hbase-coprocessor/README.md

 # poc-hbase-coprocessor

-This POC aims to demonstrate how to secure hbase coprocessors by applying custom policies on it.
+This POC aims to demonstrate how to secure HBase coprocessors for industrial use (especially in multitenancy environment).

-It based on Hbase version : *1.2.3*.
+It based on HBase version : *1.2.3*.

 ## Introduction

-Coprocessors is a very power full mecanism it allow us to call "Map-Reduce" tasks for "real-time" applications.
+Coprocessors is a very power full mechanism it allow us to call "Map-Reduce" tasks for "real-time" applications.

 But coprocessors are dangerous for several reasons.
-This reasons are summerized as well in Hbase Book :
+This reasons are summarized as well in HBase Book :

 > Coprocessors are an advanced feature of HBase and are intended to be used by system developers only

+This term of `system developer` is an HBase team consensus for people that want's to open coprocessors to HBase users, and others that want's to keep Coprocessors for HBase developers.
+Thanks to @nkeywal fot this explanation.

+Here we consider that coprocessors is use for business logic on top of HBase and they don't need to known HBase low level inner working, and often in a multitenancy environment.

 ## Coprocessors "issues"